Free Speech Reading List

 Authors: Erwin Chemerinsky & Howard Gillman

-Two university leaders make the case that campuses must provide a supportive learning environment for a diverse student body but can never restrict the expression of ideas.
+Two university leaders argue that campuses must be supportive environments for diverse students, but can never restrict the expression of ideas without betraying their mission.

 The Coddling of the American Mind